 the total time lost is the sum of the number of absent days (calendar days) resulting from occupational accidents occurring in the reference period, plus the number of days lost to accidents in the previous period which extended to the reference period without interruption.
 The lost time is measured from the day following the accident to the day right before the return to work.
 Temporary absences of less than one day, for medical treatment, are not considered as lost time.

-number of occupational accidents, fatal and non fatal, per million hours worked in the reference period.
+total of on-duty accidents, non-fatal with absence (TTD) and fatal, per million of worked hours in the reference period, with company workers.